Don’t Let Seasonal Allergies Catch You Off Guard

 If you regularly suffer from allergies in the fall and/or spring, consider making an appointment with your doctor to avoid problems before they start.
 Here are additional tips from the American College of Allergy, Asthma, and Immunology.

-- See an allergist—researchers found that most people with seasonal allergies prefer prescription medication.
-However, the majority of allergy sufferers rely on over-the-counter medicines to keep their symptoms in check.
+- See an allergist.
+Researchers found that most people with seasonal allergies prefer prescription medication.
+However, most allergy sufferers rely on over-the-counter medicines to keep their symptoms in check.
 An allergist can prescribe the medication that will work best for you.

-- Be proactive—if you start taking allergy medication before you experience symptoms, a lot of suffering can be avoided.
-Don’t wait until April or May to start your medicine regimen.
+- Be proactive.
+If you start taking allergy medication before you experience symptoms, a lot of suffering can be avoided.
+Don’t wait to start your medicine regimen.
 For maximum effect, begin taking your medication two to three weeks before you normally start feeling the symptoms of allergies.

-- Consider your environmentkeep an eye on the weather report for days when pollens and molds are high.
+- Consider your environment.
+Keep an eye on the weather report for days when pollens and molds are high.
 Take your medication when counts are high—don’t wait for symptoms to start.
-Avoid going outside during the day.
-That’s when pollen counts are at their highest.
-Protect yourself from allergens by closing windows and doors and using the air conditioning in your home and car.
-If you need to work outdoors, try to schedule it after a good rain, and wear a NIOSH-rated 95 filter mask.
+Avoid going outside during the day when pollen counts are at their highest.
+Close windows and doors, and use the air conditioning in your home and car.
+If you need to work outdoors, try to schedule it after a good rain, and wear a NIOSH-rated n95 filter mask.
 When you’re done, take a shower, wash your hair, and put on fresh clothes to reduce exposure.
 Don’t hang clothes out to dry during allergy season.

 - Track your symptoms.
 Write down your symptoms to learn which factors seem to trigger your allergies.
 This is also useful information to share with your doctor.